Placements are for full-time Attorney Positions with the firm.

 (ii) Attorney (Patents).
 Eligibility to apply for Attorney (Patents) position is restricted to those candidates who are either a registered Patent Agent or have a qualifying degree in science to write the Patent Agent exam.

-While applying for a Placement, you need to apply either for Placement as an Attorney (General IP) or for Attorney (Patents).
+While applying for a Placement, you need to apply either for Placement as an Attorney (General IP) or for Attorney (Patents) or for Attorney (Corporate Commercial).

 Attorney Positions that can be applied for are –